yatisht/usher/README.md

 mafft --thread 10 --auto --keeplength --addfragments combined.fa reference.fa > myAlignedSequences.fa
 ```

-where reference.fa is a fasta file containing the reference genome and in which case 10 threads are specified.
+where "reference.fa" is a fasta file containing the reference genome and in which case 10 threads are specified.

 ### Running faToVcf